jxpress/lightning-hydra-template-vertex-ai/README.md

 # 🔧　Changes
 The following changes have been made in this repository from [train template code](https://github.com/ashleve/lightning-hydra-template).
+- Dockerfile
+    - For build docker image, I copied and slightly modified from [the Dockerfile in the branch of original repository](https://github.com/ashleve/lightning-hydra-template/tree/dockerfiles)
+- docker-compose.yaml
+    - To check the operation
 - configs/hparams_search/vertex_ai.yaml
     - Used in hyperparameter tuning of Vertex AI
 - Makefile